findmypast/testing-react-workshop/enzyme-examples.md

 **Why use it?**

 * Keeps the code base clean and reduced boiler code
-* Tests are less flaky
+* Rendering components becomes stable
 * Provides an easy to use API to assert on the rendered component e.g `dom.find('.element')`

 ## What our code looked like before Enzyme